 Both flat bottom and Mod V Jon boats are shallow water vessels that are designed to be used on inland waterways.

 Both Mod V and flat bottom Jon boats have a shallow draft.
-This means both boats are capable of traversing marine environment that have have shallow water.
+This means both boats are capable of being used in any marine environment that has shallow water.

 Let’s take a look at those now.